 Q: How does Alzheimer’s disease progress?

 A: Alzheimer’s is a progressive condition with symptoms worsening over the course of several years.
 At first, the symptoms are mild and have a minimal impact on the person’s well-being while in the advanced stages, the individual with Alzheimer’s will have to rely heavily on family members or a quality home care provider to provide assistance even with the simplest of tasks.

 A: At the moment, there is no cure for this condition, and the disease is believed to be irreversible.
 However, there is a number of treatments and therapies available that are designed to slow down the progression of Alzheimer’s.

 Q: What are my loved one’s options for Alzheimer’s care?

 A: As the condition progresses, seniors with Alzheimer’s require high levels of care to ensure their safety and well-being.
 Most families opt for providing care themselves during the early stages of the disease and placing their loved ones in assisted living facilities or seeking quality home care services once Alzheimer’s reaches its mid-stage.

-At Visiting Angels, we provide personalized care plans for seniors living with Alzheimer’s and other types of dementia in McKinney, Allen, Plano, Frisco and surrounding communities in Collin County, TX.
+At Visiting Angels, we provide personalized care plans for seniors living with Alzheimer’s and other types of dementia in McKinney, Allen, Prosper, Frisco and surrounding communities in Collin County, TX.

 Learn more about our locally owned and operated agency and how our quality home care services can help by getting in touch with our office in McKinney, TX.
 We are here for you!

-Serving McKinney, Allen, Frisco, Plano and Communities in Collin County, Texas
+Serving McKinney, Allen, Frisco, Prosper and Communities in Collin County, Texas

 McKinney, TX 75070